seeholzer/expediciornis/historical.databases/README.md

 This repository contains files, scripts, and data products for the historical databases of Chapman 1917.

+Excel spreadsheets beginning with "Sampling" are the summary tables for historical specimen counts for each expedition.
+Created using ./1.historical.sampling.R

 ## Basic Information on Historical Databases

 There are two historical databases.